slatedocs/slate/source/includes/_latest_reviews.md

 Personnel assignments and signatures will be included in the response, and you can use the personnel assignment relationship to determine the personnel that the review was generated for.

+You can access the latest review by providing the personnel assignment id, or the id of the project and personnel you wish to view the review for.

 ### Request

 `GET https://api.handshq.com/v1/personnel_assignments/[id]/latest_review`